 2. Neighborhood Potluck

-You probably have little time to prepare food for everyone, let alone have your kitchen fully unpacked — that’s why a neighborhood potluck is one of the best housewarming party ideas for busy, new homeowners.
+You probably have little time to unpack your kitchen, let alone prepare food for everyone — that’s why a neighborhood potluck is one of the best housewarming party ideas for busy, new homeowners.

 Informal catering could cost you a pretty penny — between $25 to $45 per person — especially if you’re unsure how many people plan to stop by.
 With a neighborhood potluck, everyone brings something to eat or drink, and you don’t have to worry about dietary restrictions.

 Neighborhood potlucks also take the pressure off you to deliver essential party needs.
 Instead, you can take a break from moving furniture and enjoy meeting your neighbors over home-cooked food.
 Better yet, you could end up with plenty of leftovers.

 Of course, if you’re settled into your new home already, you may want to have a catered open house party.
 Choose a date and a set number of hours — between two and five — to have people over.

 Invitations are a good idea to know a possible head count for food and drinks, especially if you invite friends and family from outside the neighborhood.